Mid Mountains Legal Blog

 When a subpoena requires a person to attend court to give evidence, conduct money must cover their costs of travelling from their home to the court plus a reasonable allowance for accommodation and meals while they are at court.

 When a person is subpoenaed to produce information, conduct money must be sufficient to cover the cost of identifying, copying and collating the material.
 Police in different states and different government departments require different amounts of conduct money.
 It’s a good idea to check how much conduct money the organisation requires.
-To expedite the subpoena, it’s a good idea to provide a cheque when serving the subpoena on the named person.
+To expedite the subpoena, it’s a good idea to provide a cheque for conduct money when serving the subpoena on the named person.
 Most organisations will start identifying material only after they have received conduct money.

 Provided a subpoena is filed and served properly and conduct money is paid, the named person must comply with the subpoena.
 However, the person may object to producing a document or to giving evidence if they consider the evidence requested is irrelevant, is too broad, or is covered by privilege.